JainAbhi2411/DineQR/docs/prd.md

 - **Payment Options**: Large card-style radio buttons (one option selected at a time)
 \n**Option 1: Cash on Delivery/Cash at Counter**
 - Icon: Cash icon
-- Label: 'Cash' (fordine-in/takeaway) or 'Cash on Delivery' (for delivery)
+- Label: 'Cash' (for dine-in/takeaway) or 'Cash on Delivery' (for delivery)
 - Sub-label: 'Pay with cash when you receive your order'
 - **If selected**: No additional fields required